 Numbered Pages: 74

-With both teams having qualified comfortably for the World Cup finals in Brazil, the meeting at the end of 2013 would be a chance to round off the year on a good note.
-Germany would arrive at Wembley in decent form having had the better of a 1-1 draw in Milan against Italy four days earlier, while Roy Hodgson’s England side would be looking to avoid the ignominy of back to back home defeats having lost 2-0 to Chile.
+With both teams having qualified comfortably for the World Cup finals in Brazil, the meeting at the end of 2013 was a chance to round off the year on a good note.
+Germany arrived at Wembley in decent form having had the better of a 1-1 draw in Milan against Italy four days earlier, while Roy Hodgson’s England side were looking to avoid the ignominy of back to back home defeats having lost 2-0 to Chile.

 With just the one defeat in 2013 – a 4-3 reverse against the USA when fielding what could best be described as a third-string team – Joachim Löw’s free-scoring side had won eight of their eleven matches, scoring thirty-four goals in the process.

 With the core of the squad being made up of the young players who had established themselves after the 2012 World Cup in South Africa – where they had beaten England 4-1 in that memorable meeting in Bloemfontein – the look of the German side would be dramatically different from the one that had last visited Wembley in 2007.
 Of the class of 2013, only one had played in the 2007 fixture: stand-in captain Per Mertesacker.

 The build up to the match would see the German coach rest a number of key players – a move that would prompt accusations of his not taking the match seriously.
 In addition to having to contend with a growing injury list, the resting of skipper Philipp Lahm, goalkeeper Manuel Neuer and playmaker Mesut Özil – all seen as indispensable first choices – would leave the Nationaltrainer with what would be described by both the German and English media as a B-team.